vishalramesh0498/Toronto-Apartment-Buildings-Data-Driven-Analysis/README.md

-# Toronto-Apartment-Buildings-Data-Driven-Analysis
+# Data-Driven-Evaluation-Of-Toronto-Apartment-Buildings

-This project evaluates Toronto apartment buildings using the Apartment Building Evaluation Dataset from Open Toronto.
-Through data analysis and Tableau visualizations, it highlights maintenance issues, trends, and regional disparities, helping policymakers, property managers, and investors make informed decisions to improve housing conditions.
+The project evaluates the conditions of Toronto apartment buildings using the Apartment Building Evaluation Dataset sourced from the Open Toronto website.
+Through detailed analysis and interactive Tableau visualizations, the project aims to identify maintenance issues, trends, and regional disparities impacting resident satisfaction and safety.
+The findings are intended to support data-driven decision-making by policymakers, property managers, investors, and other stakeholders, contributing to the improvement of housing standards across the city.